hyperspy/hyperspy/doc/user_guide/install.rst

 Installing HyperSpy
 ===================

-The easiest way to install HyperSpy in Microsoft Windows is installing the :ref:`HyperSpy Bundle <hyperspy-bundle>`.

 For quick instructions on how to install HyperSpy in Linux, MacOs or Windows using the `Anaconda Python distribution <http://docs.continuum.io/anaconda/>`_